Infrared singularities of multi-leg QCD amplitudes with a massive parton at three loops

 In the following we will extend the structures of anomalous dimensions to multi-leg QCD amplitudes with single massive parton up to three-loop order.
 Color generators corresponding to massless and massive partons are mixing in color conservation, increasing the complexity of color algebra.
 Starting from three loops, color structures $\cT_{iiII}$, $\cT_{ijII}$, $\cT_{iijI}$ and $\cT_{ijkI}$ have to be taken into account.
 Color conservation implies the following identity

 which helps to eliminate linearly dependent color structures in the anomalous dimensions.
+The second (third) term on the right-hand side vanishes when there are fewer than three massless (two massive) partons.
 The only conformal cross ratio for kinematic functions of tripole correlations involving a massive parton is given by

 where $v_I=p_I/m_I$ is the four-velocity of massive parton $I$, and $n_{i(j)}$ is the light-like unit vector along the momentum of massless parton $i(j)$.
 The kinematic variables corresponding to quadrupole correlations $\cT_{ijkI}$ can be expressed in terms of the three linearly independent variables $r_{ijI}$, $r_{ikI}$ and $r_{jkI}$, since all the other conformal ratios are fully related to these three variables, e.g.